-If this citation is not served within ninety days after the date of its issuance, it shall be returned unserved.
+If this citation is not served Monday within ninety days after the date of its issuance, it shall be returned unserved.

-The officer executing this writ shall promptly serve the same according to requirements of law, and the mandates hereof, and make due return as the law directs.
+The officer executing this A brief statement of the na- writ shall promptly serve the same according to requirements of law, and the mandates hereof, and make due return as the law directs.